AsherBond/cato/INSTALL.md

 ## Requirements

-Cato will run on other distros and versions, but the flavor that it has been test the most on is Ubuntu 10.04 - 12.04.
+Cato CE will run on many different Linux distros and versions, but the most tested is Ubuntu 10.04 - 12.04.
-See the Install portion below for the distros and versions the automated install supports.
+See the Install portion below for the distros and versions supported by the automated install.

-Third party open source packages required for install (these are installed by the automated install script referenced below):
+**Third party open source packages required for install (these are installed by the automated install script referenced below):**

 Python 2.7, MySQL 5.1+, Tcl 8.5+, Web.py, PyMySql, Boto 2.4.1+, Croniter,
 Py-Dom-Xpath, MySQLtcl, Tcl TLS, Tdom, Tcllib, Expect, Tcllib, Tclcloud, Tclwinrm